mezm94/Distributed-Shared-Whiteboard-COMP90015/README.md

 ## Acknowledgements

 This project was porposed by **_University of Melbourne Distributed Systems (COMP90015_2020_SM1)_**.

-The teaching team is very patient and serious, and has given a lot of help in the completion of the project.
+The teaching team were very patient and warm-hearted.
+They have given a lot of help in the completion of the project.

 **Thank you very much!**